All About BudgetsDebtHow To Deal With A Debt Collector You Can't Pay

 What Is A Guarantor?

-You will want to be careful before you sign to be a guarantor as it’s not just something that you do to help someone get a loan.
+You will want to be careful before signing as a guarantor, as it’s not just something you do to help someone get a loan.

-A guarantor or surety is someone who co-signs a loan or debt for someone where they will pay back if the borrowers’ debt is in default.
+A guarantor or surety is someone who co-signs a loan or debt for another person, and they will pay back the debt if the borrower defaults.

 The only way a debt collector can contact your employer is if they guaranteed the debt that you owe or you allow them to call.

-Lastly, if a debt collector only wants to verify employment or business information they have the right to do so, once.
+Lastly, if a debt collector only wants to verify employment or business information, they have the right to do so, provided it is done only once.

-If they ask for any other personal information or give false or misleading information the debt collector is breaking the law and should be reported.
+If they request any additional personal information or provide false or misleading information, the debt collector is breaking the law and should be reported.

 Debt Collector Complaints

-Dealing with a debt collector who is not following the laws set out in Canada is stress but there are steps you can take to complain.
+Dealing with a debt collector that is not following the laws set out in Canada can be stressful, but there are steps you can take to file a complaint.

 When a debt collector continues to threaten you then you can fire back by filing suit in small claims court or calling your local police department.